Neuro-Oncology

 Asymptomatic infants born to mothers whose treatment for syphilis was adequate should be examined and followed monthly until their serologic test results become negative.
 If adequate follow-up is not feasible, some experts recommend treating these infants with a single dose of benzathine penicillin.

-If there is shortage of aqueous crystalline penicillin G, some or all of the doses may be substituted with daily doses of procaine penicillin.
-If both the aqueous and the procaine penicillin G are not available, ceftriaxone may be used in consultation with a specialist in the treatment of congenital syphilis.
-Ceftriaxone must be used with caution in jaundiced infants, and because studies strongly supporting ceftriaxone for the treatment of congenital syphilis have yet not be done, infants will need clinical and serologic follow-up (10).
+If there is a shortage of aqueous crystalline penicillin G, some or all doses may be substituted with daily doses of procaine penicillin.
+If both aqueous and procaine penicillin G are unavailable, ceftriaxone may be used in consultation with a specialist to treat congenital syphilis.
+Ceftriaxone must be used with caution in jaundiced infants, and because ceftriaxone has not been adequately studied in the treatment of congenital syphilis, infants will need clinical and serologic follow-up (11).

 In cases of penicillin allergy, skin testing should be done and will be negative in most patients.
 Desensitization should be performed in the remaining patients.
-The administration of penicillin to "allergic" individuals with such precautions has been safe.
+Administration of penicillin to “allergic” individuals with such precautions has been well tolerated.

 The Jarisch-Herxheimer reaction, including fever, chills, hypotension, tachycardia, tachypnea, and leukocytosis, occurs in some newborns within a few hours after treatment.
-It has been treated with prednisone to mitigate symptoms.
+It can be treated with prednisone to mitigate symptoms if necessary.
 Treatment with penicillin should not be discontinued (22).

-Because treponemal tests can remain positive in spite of effective treatment, they are not used to evaluate the response to therapy.
-Following therapy, the infants usually seroconvert by 18 months of age.
-A reactive treponemal test at 18 months of age requires full reevaluation and treatment for congenital syphilis (02; 48).
+Because treponemal tests can remain positive despite effective treatment, they are not used to evaluate the response to therapy.
+After treatment, the infants usually seroconvert by 18 months of age.
+A reactive treponemal test at 18 months of age requires full reevaluation and treatment for congenital syphilis (02; 57).

-If congenital syphilis is diagnosed and treated appropriately and in a timely fashion, prognosis for this disease is excellent.
-However, there is an increased risk for worse outcomes and possible death in premature infants; those who have a delay or do not receive proper treatment; patients who display an extensive spread of the disease with multiple organ failure; and infants with a severe Jarisch-Herxheimer reaction on treatment.
-Delayed diagnosis and treatment can lead to late and persistent clinical features of intellectual disability, skin gummas, scarring, hearing deficits, and skeletal abnormalities (29).
+If congenital syphilis is diagnosed and treated appropriately and timely, the prognosis for this disease is excellent.
+However, there is an increased risk for worse outcomes and possible death in (1) premature infants, (2) those who have a delay or do not receive proper treatment, (3) patients who display an extensive spread of the disease with multiple organ failure, (3) and infants with a severe Jarisch-Herxheimer reaction with treatment.
+Delayed diagnosis and treatment can lead to late and persistent clinical features of intellectual disability, skin gummas, scarring, hearing deficits, and skeletal abnormalities (32).

 The American Academy of Pediatrics and the American College of Obstetricians and Gynecologists recommend universal screening of all women early in pregnancy, then at delivery and after an exposure to an infected partner (03).
-Additionally, screening in the beginning of the third trimester is recommended for high-risk pregnant women, such as those who use illicit drugs, and for women in areas of high prevalence of syphilis.
-Both the American Academy of Pediatrics and American College of Obstetricians and Gynecologists recommend the use of nontreponemal screening tests (VDRL or RPR) initially followed by confirmatory test using treponemal antibody test if the VDRL or RPR is positive.
-Hersh and colleagues reported that repeat screening in the first and third trimester results in fewer maternal and neonatal adverse outcomes and is both cost effective and results in improvement of outcomes (27).
-This data supports updated screening guidelines, moving towards repeat screening as standard-of-care.
+Additionally, screening in the beginning of the third trimester is recommended for high-risk pregnant women, such as those who use illicit drugs, and for women in areas of high syphilis prevalence.
+Both the American Academy of Pediatrics and American College of Obstetricians and Gynecologists recommend the use of nontreponemal screening tests (VDRL or RPR) initially, followed by a confirmatory test using treponemal antibody test if the VDRL or RPR is positive.
+Repeat screening in the first and third trimester results in fewer maternal and neonatal adverse outcomes and is both cost-effective and results in improvement of outcomes (30).
+These data support updated screening guidelines, moving toward repeat screening as standard-of-care.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.